tonix-tuft/grunt-hub-automator/README.md

 ## Prerequisites

-The only prerequisite is to have `npm` installed.
-You should already have it if you use `Grunt`.
+The only prerequisite is to have `npm` and `grunt` installed.
+You should already have `npm` if you use `grunt`.
 If so, skip directly to the *Getting Started* section.

-If you don't have `npm`, take a look at the [NPM's installation guide](https://www.npmjs.com/get-npm).
+If you don't have `npm`, take a look at the [npm's installation guide](https://www.npmjs.com/get-npm).

+Also, if you don't have `grunt`, continue reading below.

-Basically, all you need to do is to install `node` (which will install `npm` too) and then issue the following command to update `npm` to the latest version:
+Basically, all you need to do is to install `node` (which will install `npm` too), issue the following command to update `npm` to its latest version and install `grunt`:

 ```
 $ npm install npm@latest -g
+$ npm install -g grunt-cli
 ```

-**NOTE**: if you are using OS X, you may need to prefix the command with `sudo`, therefore:
+**NOTE**: if you are using OS X, you may need to prefix the commands with `sudo`, therefore:

 ```
 $ sudo npm install npm@latest -g
+$ sudo npm install -g grunt-cli
 ```

 ## Getting Started